 The plan will reflect the information and feedback received through a multi-year process.
 Updates on this process will be posted here, when available.

 Historically, HUD has required that the City of Boston complete an Analysis of Impediments to Fair Housing.
 The most recent version was published in 2010.

-The City of Boston’s Department of Neighborhood Development announces a public hearing seeking citizen input on the housing and community development priorities for the Program Year 2021 (7/1/21 - 6/30/22) Action Plan, in accordance with the requirements of 24 CFR 91.105(b).
+The City of Boston’s Department of Neighborhood Development is holding a second public hearing seeking citizen input on the housing and community development priorities for the Program Year 2021 (July 1, 2021 - June 30, 2022) Action Plan.
+This is in accordance with the requirements of 24 CFR 91.105(b).

-The Action Plan is submitted annually to the US Dept. of Housing and Urban Development (HUD), and serves as the City's application and plan for using an estimated $28 million in HUD resources from:
+The Action Plan is submitted annually to the US Dept. of Housing and Urban Development (HUD).
+It serves as the City's application and plan for using $28 million in HUD resources from:

 - Housing Opportunities for Persons with AIDS (HOPWA), and